Ten questions to ask yourself before you start a podcast.

 You’ll need a quiet place, or a recording studio where you can record.

 Do you want guests?
 That kind of goes back to the expert interview style.

 How often will you be publishing your podcast?

 How often can you generate?
 Sometimes that depends on how long your episode is.
 How long do you want that content to be?
-And the longer the content, the more likely that you will publish fewer times because it just takes so long to produce a longer piece of content.
-Longer being an hour, hour and a half.
+And the longer the content, the more likely that you will publish fewer times per month or per week.
+It takes longer to produce a longer piece of content.

 How do I publish my podcast?